The Importance Of Regular Dental Cleaning For Pets

 If you notice the following conditions, you should contact University Animal Clinic immediately:

 - Persistent bad breath

 - Labored chewing or dropping food

 These are signs your pet may have a dental issue and could be in pain.
 The sooner you bring them in to see our dental team, the faster we can diagnose and resolve the issue.

 Preventive dental cleanings and regular x-rays can keep your pet pain free and happy.
-Schedule a dental cleaning and examination for your dog or cat today, and we can create a schedule of regular appointments to make sure your beloved pet is receiving the care they need to stay in tip-top shape!
+Schedule a dental cleaning in Bradenton and examination for your dog or cat today, and we can create a schedule of regular appointments to make sure your beloved pet is receiving the care they need to stay in tip-top shape!